breadthe/chasingcode.dev/source/_posts/2023-12-22-how-to-find-owner-of-lost-gopro.md

 P.S.
 I'll make sure to ask some relevant questions to validate the actual owner - partly why I didn't give any personal details.

 I'll update this if I manage to contact the owner.

+## Epilogue

+I'm happy to report that I was finally able to reunite the owner with the GoPro.

+To follow up on **step 5**, after waiting a while for Mr Smith to respond on LinkedIn, I noticed that the younger Mr Smith (brother?) had recent activity, so I messaged him with a summary of why I was trying to contact the older Smith.

+Sure enough, Mr Smith (the owner) signed in shortly, confirmed ownership, and gave me a home address.

+I mailed the GoPro and he received it without issues.
+I'm very happy that I was able to help.

+I'll leave you with a parting tip.
+During this investigation, various people online were recommending putting a `contact.txt` file with your info in the memory card of a camera or other device that might get lost.
+Very common-sense advice that hadn't occurred to me until now.